Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: Confined chirally restored (CCS) phase

 \section{Confined chirally restored (CCS) phase}

 In this section we will take a closer look to the CCS phase, a phase where chiral symmetry and deconfinement are decorrelated.

-In the PNJL model it is always necessary to remember that quarks are not confined in the strict sense and when we talk about confinement we mean statistical confinement in the sense given by the definition in \secref{sec:StatisticalConf}.
-These type of models cannot tell us the true nature of quark confinement.
+In PNJL/PQM models it is always necessary to remember that quarks are not confined in the strict sense and when we talk about confinement we mean statistical confinement as given by the definition in \secref{sec:StatisticalConf}.
+These types of models cannot tell us the true nature of quark confinement.

-To explore the CCS phase we want to count the number of thermal quark degrees of freedom (the only one affected by statistical confinement).
+To explore the CCS phase, we want to count the number of thermal quark degrees of freedom (the only one affected by statistical confinement).
 For this reason we need to subtract the quarks in the vacuum, present due to the lack of confinement (we have seen that their contribution is quite reasonable by looking to the quark number density in \secref{sec:StatisticalConf}).
 Hence, we calculate a relative pressure difference by subtracting the pressure at zero temperature and normalizing it to the Stefan-Boltzmann pressure:

 This quantity is adequately related to the thermal quark degrees of freedom and indeed it shows signs of statistical confinement in the CCS phase (see Fig.~\ref{fig:DeltaP}).